Virtualization-projects/panamax-ui-wiki/Port-Forwarding-on-VirtualBox.md

-If your application has a GUI, you need a port exposed on the CoreOS host that points to the port running the GUI on the container.
-For example, if your application runs a GUI on port 80, you need to bind a port from CoreOS to port 80 within Panamax.
+If your application has an endpoint that you need to be able to access outside of the container, you need a port exposed on the CoreOS host that points to the port in the container hosting the endpoint.
+For example, if your application runs an HTTP server on port 80, you need to bind a port from CoreOS to port 80 within Panamax.
 The following shows the host port, 8080, bound to the container port, 80.

 ![](http://panamax.ca.tier3.io/panamax_ui_wiki_screens/port_binding.png)

-CoreOS can now access the web app via port 8080; however, in order to view the GUI itself, we need to make another hop from our local machine to the CoreOS port.
+CoreOS can now access the web app via port 8080; however, in order to reach that endpoint from your local machine, we need to make another hop from our local machine to the CoreOS port.
 To do this, we need to make a port forwarding rule in VirtualBox to port 8080.

 This can be accomplished in two ways: 1) via the terminal windows of your local machine, or 2) via the VirtualBox GUI.